Helping others re-emerge stronger and realise better outcomes.

 Working with Brad:

-My focus is helping others re-emerge stronger and realise better outcomes.
-As well as measurable success in this regard I have a rich experience of Corporate life, specifically in driving and managing technology adoption within corporate environments, designing and delivering IT solutions, and facilitating agile based web software development.
+As well as measurable success in coaching I have a rich experience of Corporate life, specifically in driving and managing technology adoption within corporate environments, selling, designing and delivering IT solutions, and facilitating agile-based web software development.

 Getting to know Brad: